nvdaes/readFeeds/readme.md

 * When the title or URL have been copied.
 * When unable to connect/refresh a feed, or the URL does not correspond to a valid feed.
-* NVDA will display an error message if it was not possible to backup or restore the personalFeeds folder, and if a new feed cannot be created.
+* NVDA will display an error message if a new feed cannot be created.
 * The title of the articles list dialog displays the selected feed name and number of items available.

 ## Changes for 13.0